 George Frederic Watts

 George Frederic Watts was widely considered to be the greatest artist of the Victorian era.
 Some even called him the Michelangelo of England.
 When he was 47 he married the 17 year old Ellen Terry, he painted many portraits of her but the marriage didn’t last a year.
-Many years later he married Mary in Christchurch, Epsom (where you can find these beautiful plaques in the belfry)

 George was approaching 70 when he married Mary Seton Fraser Tytler.
 Mary was a talented artist in her own right .
 Inspired by Ruskin’s theory of teaching craft skills for the greater good she set up pottery classes for the the villagers of Compton.
 Eventually these grew into setting up the Compton Pottery and building the Watts Memorial Chapel, providing work for local people for many years.